 - 3.1 Professor Tom Opological suggests the following new and simple algorithm to construct a topological ordering: run BFS from a node s with in-degree 0 and sort the nodes by increasing distance to s.
-Does the algorithm work? - 3.2 Give an algorithm that given a graph G and an ordering S of the nodes in G determines if S is a topological ordering. - 3.3 Given a DAG G, does there exists a topological ordering of G that cannot be produced by the recursive algorithm for topological sorting? - 3.4 [\] A Hamiltonian path is a path that visits all nodes exactly once.
+Does the algorithm work? - 3.2 Give an algorithm that given a graph G and an ordering S of the nodes in G determines if S is a topological ordering. - 3.3 Given a DAG G, does there exist a topological ordering of G that cannot be produced by the recursive algorithm for topological sorting? - 3.4 [] A Hamiltonian path is a path that visits all nodes exactly once.
 Give an algorithm that determines if a DAG has a Hamiltonian path.

-4 [ $\dagger$ ] Course Planning Josefine has spent the entire summer deciding what courses she wants to study at The University of Algorithms.
+4 $[\dagger]$ Course Planning Josefine has spent the entire summer deciding what courses she wants to study at The University of Algorithms.
 A course takes one semester to finish (and as the super student she is, she always succeeds).
-Some of the courses depends on other courses, and it is therefore not allowed to take these in the same semester.
+Some of the courses depend on other courses, and students are therefore not allowed to take them in the same semester.
 If course i depends on course j, Josefine must take course j in an earlier semester than course i.
 She wants to finish her studies in as few semesters as possible.
-Given the N courses Josefine wants to study (numbered from 1 to N), and the courses they each depend on, compute the fewest number of semesters Josefine needs to use to finish her studies.
+Given the courses Josefine wants to study and the courses they each depend on, compute the fewest number of semesters Josefine needs to use to finish her studies.
 (Again, she is a super student, so she can take an unlimited number of courses each semester).
-You can assume there is no cyclic dependencies in the courses Josefine has chosen.
-Give an algorithm for this problem.
-Implement your algorithm.
+You can assume there are no cyclic dependencies in the courses Josefine has chosen.
+Give an algorithm for this problem and implement it.